ShaneK/raycast-baby-buddy/README.md

 3. **Choose the activity type** that the timer was for
 4. **Fill in details** specific to that activity (amount, notes, etc.)
 5. The timer is automatically deleted and a proper Baby Buddy event is created

+## AI Commands

+Baby Buddy Raycast Extension includes natural language AI capabilities to make tracking and managing baby activities easier:

+- **Log Activities with Natural Language**: Create records quickly using commands like:
+  - "Log a wet diaper for Emma at 2:30pm"
+  - "Record a 15-minute tummy time for Jacob"
+  - "Track 4oz bottle feeding for Sophia from 3:15pm to 3:30pm"
+  - "Log Emma slept from 7pm to 6am"

+- **Quick Status Queries**: Get information instantly:
+  - "When was Emma's last feeding?"
+  - "How long did Jacob sleep today?"
+  - "Show me Sophia's diaper changes for today"
+  - "What was Emma's total sleep time yesterday?"

+- **Weekly and Monthly Reports**: Generate summaries using natural language:
+  - "Summarize Jacob's feeding patterns this week"
+  - "Show me Emma's sleep trends for the month"
+  - "Generate a report of Sophia's diaper changes for the past 7 days"

+The AI interprets your requests and interacts directly with your Baby Buddy instance, saving you time and making baby tracking more intuitive.
+If you only have one child, it shouldn't need their name.
+If you have multiple children but typically only use one, you can edit the extension in the Raycast settings and add a prompt to default to a child by their name (e.g. "If I need to provide a child name but did not, assume I mean Emma")